Sentencing in England and Wales: Detentions at His Majesty's pleasure

 Offenders aged 10–17 who are convicted of murder must be ordered to be detained during His Majesty's pleasure.
 This is an indeterminate sentence which allows the offender to be released when suitable.
 The judge in the case can recommend a minimum number of years that should be served before release is considered, and the Lord Chief Justice will then set the tariff.
 If an offender reaches 22 while they are still serving the sentence they will then be transferred to an adult prison.

 Community orders, referral orders and Youth Rehabilitation Orders

 Community orders can only be given to young offenders aged 18 and over.
 The same requirements used for adults can be imposed.

 Youth Rehabilitation Orders can be given to under 18s and are broadly equivalent to community orders.
 They were introduced by the Criminal Justice and Immigration Act 2008, replace a variety of previous youth sentencing orders including action plan orders, supervision orders, curfew orders, exclusion orders and attendance centre orders.

 The other community sentencing option for under 18s is a referral order.

 Fines

 The maximum amount that can be fined varies with the age of the young offender.
 Those between 10 and 13 years can only be fined a maximum of £250.
-Those aged between 14–17 the maximum is £1,000.
+Those aged between 14 and 17 the maximum is £1,000.
 Those aged 18 and over are subject to the normal limits on fines.